WeersmaLabIBD/Microbiome/Diet_Microbiome.md

 *Import files from folder, put them into a list, and merge them into one dataframe*

-**Make sure only the txt.files with individual diet factors agains all taxonomy are in Maaslin output folders.
-Transfer all other files such as PDFs and QC-files into a different folder**
+- Make sure only the txt.files with individual diet factors agains all taxonomy are in Maaslin output folders
+- Transfer all other files such as PDFs and QC-files into a different folder

-**Get a list of files in a directory**
+*get a list of files in a directory*
 ```
 setwd("~/Desktop/Data/Maaslin Files/Maaslin_Food_Tax/") #Set working dir to that containing all files that need to be merged
 file_list <- list.files()  #makes list of files in the directory
 ```
 **Merge the files into a single dataframe**
 *iterate through list of files in the current working directory and put them together to form a dataframe*
 ```
 filestomerge <- c()
 for (fldr in file_list) {